Coele-Syria: Syrian Wars

 The region was disputed between the Seleucid dynasty and the Ptolemaic dynasty during the Syrian Wars.
 Alexander the Great's general Ptolemy first occupied Coele-Syria in 318 BC.
 However, when Ptolemy joined the coalition against Antigonus I Monophthalmus in 313 BC, he quickly withdrew from Coele-Syria.
 In 312 BC Seleucus I Nicator, defeated Demetrius, the son of Antigonus, in the Battle of Gaza which again allowed Ptolemy to occupy Coele-Syria.
 Though he was again to pull out after only a few months, after Demetrius had won a battle over his general and Antigonus entered Syria in force up to Antigonuses, this brief success had enabled Seleucus to make a dash for Babylonia which Seleucus secured.
+Antigonus administered the region through his appointee Hieronymus of Cardia, whom Josephus records as having been placed in charge of (Coele) Syria.
 In 302 BC, Ptolemy joined a new coalition against Antigonus and reoccupied Coele-Syria, but quickly withdrew on hearing a false report that Antigonus had won a victory.
 He was only to return when Antigonus had been defeated at Ipsus in 301 BC.
 Coele-Syria was assigned to Seleucus, by the victors of Ipsus, as Ptolemy had added nothing to the victory.
 Though, given Ptolemy's track record, he was unlikely to organize a serious defense of Coele-Syria, Seleucus acquiesced in Ptolemy's occupation, probably because Seleucus remembered how it had been with Ptolemy's help he had reestablished himself in Babylonia.

 The later Seleucids were not to be so understanding, resulting in the century of Syrian Wars between the Ptolemies and Seleucids.
 The Battle of Panium in 200 BC, during the Fifth Syrian War, was the final decisive battle between the two sides in ending Ptolemaic control over the region.
 The 171-168 BC conflicts over Coele-Syria, between Antiochus IV Epiphanes and Ptolemy VI Philometor, are discussed in Livy's history of Rome (in XLII.
-29 and XLV.
+A total of 29 and XLV.
 11-12).

 Seleucid control over the area of Judea began diminishing with the eruption of the Maccabean Revolt in 165 BC.
 With Seleucid troops being involved in warfare on the Parthian front, Judea succeeded in securing its independence by 140 BC.
 Despite attempts of Seleucid rulers to regain territories, the conquests of Pompey in 64 BC were a decisive blow to them, and Syria became part of the Roman Republic.